wen-ethan/serial-vga-display/README.md

 25 MHz), built with the open-source toolchain: Yosys, nextpnr-ice40, IceStorm (`icepack`, `icetime`, `iceprog`), and Icarus Verilog for simulation.

-**Status: in progress.** The build flow and the command parser's simulation harness are in place; the render path is not written yet.
+**Status: in progress.** The build flow is proven on hardware, and the command parser is complete and passing a self-checking testbench in simulation.
+The render path — character RAM, font ROM, and the character generator that scans them out — is not written yet.

+## Docs

+- [docs/design.md](docs/design.md) — the parser's state table, the byte-alignment
+  invariant, the four protocol decisions and the reasoning behind each, and why the cell address is a running counter rather than a multiply.
+- [docs/verification.md](docs/verification.md) — how each module is tested, what
+  the tests cover, waveform captures, and what is deliberately not covered.

 ## Build